 Physiological Role

 Folate, or vitamin B9, is a water-soluble vitamin that the body cannot synthesize.
 It must be obtained through diet: green leafy vegetables, legumes, liver, and citrus fruits.
 Once absorbed, folate is converted into 5-methyltetrahydrofolate (5-MTHF), its biologically active form.
-This conversion requires the enzyme MTHFR (methylenetetrahydrofolate reductase), whose activity varies with genetic profile.
+This conversion involves several successive reactions, the last of which is carried out by the enzyme MTHFR (methylenetetrahydrofolate reductase), whose activity varies with genetic profile.

 5-MTHF plays a key role in the methylation cycle.
 It provides a methyl group to homocysteine to reconvert it into methionine, an essential amino acid.
-This transfer requires vitamin B12 as a cofactor.
+This transfer is carried out by methionine synthase and requires vitamin B12 as a cofactor.
 Methionine is then transformed into S-adenosylmethionine (SAM), the body's primary methyl donor.
 SAM is involved in gene regulation, neurotransmitter synthesis, and DNA integrity maintenance.

 Reference Ranges